Ernst Brun Jr.

-Ernst Brun Jr. (born December 4, 1990) is an American football tight end who is a free agent.
+Ernst Brun Jr. (born December 4, 1990) is an American football tight end.
 He previously played for the Washington Redskins.
 He previously played in college at Iowa State as well as the 2015 United States National American Football Team in the 2015 IFAF World Championship.

 College career

 In his junior year at Iowa State he made 26 receptions for 330 yards and six touchdowns.
 However his senior year was marked with numerous injuries.
 He only recorded six catches and 47 yards over eight games.
-He suffered from a rare form of muscle cramping causing raised creatine phosphokinase levels which dampened his chances in the 2014 NFL Draft.
+He suffered from a rare form of muscle cramping causing raised creatine phosphokinase levels which dampened his chances in the 2014 NFL draft.
 Overall, he recorded 32 catches for 377 yards and 6 touchdowns.

 2015 IFAF World Championship

-During the 2015 IFAF World Championship in Canton Ohio he was part of the United States team led by Dan Hawkins that won a gold medal in the tournament.
+During the 2015 IFAF World Championship in Canton, Ohio, he was part of the United States team led by Dan Hawkins that won a gold medal in the tournament.